jwpconsulting/projectify/docs/hetzner.md

 - Find a good way to integrate Caddy with Prometheus/Grafana
 - Add Grafana alerting
 - Remove whitenoise, use serve-static on projectify-demo
+- Make better use of Gunicorn SIGHUP or https://gunicorn.org/signals/#upgrading-to-a-new-binary-on-the-fly
+- Queue requests in Caddy when restarting Gunicorn
+- Fix caching
+- Shallow git clone

 # Done